Seattle Center Monorail: Station expansions

 The monorail was integrated into the regional fare system in October 2019 with the acceptance of mobile tickets and later the ORCA card.
 As part of preparations for the opening of Climate Pledge Arena in 2021 at the renovated KeyArena for a National Hockey League team (later named the Seattle Kraken), Seattle Monorail Services announced a renovation of the monorail terminals in February 2020 to handle larger crowds.
 The Westlake Center terminal was to be expanded to accommodate 6,000 people per hour with new fare gates and ticket vending machines for ORCA cards and tickets.
 The NHL team would also fund free transit passes for attendees before and after games to reduce the number of car trips to the arena.
 A proposed second phase of the expansion program would have included a covered walkway and second entrance at the Westlake Center terminal with access from the Pine Street plaza and the transit tunnel station, but it was later abandoned.
 NHL Seattle, the Kraken's ownership group, also announced that it would purchase a 50 percent stake in Seattle Monorail Services.

 Construction on the remodeled stations began in April 2021 with the demolition of the station interiors, which required a full suspension of monorail service for several weeks.
 Another month-long closure began in September to finish construction of the expanded Westlake terminal ahead of the first arena events in late October.
 The monorail reopened on October 11, 2021, with work completed on the renovated Westlake Center terminal, which is planned to handle up to 3,000 passengers per hour during events.
+The project was primarily funded by $6.6 million in private spending and a $5.5 million grant from the Federal Transit Administration.
 The Seattle Center terminal is planned to be renovated at a later date.

-The renovations were primarily funded with $6.6 million in private spending and a $5.5 million grant from the Federal Transit Administration.
+Since the opening of Climate Pledge Arena, monorail ridership has recovered to its pre-pandemic levels with more use outside of the peak tourist season.
+On June 29, 2023, a set of 16 monorail columns on 5th Avenue between Olive Way and Vine Street were painted with portraits of Major League Baseball (MLB) players and local sports fans.
+The murals by artist Brady Black were commissioned by tourism agency Visit Seattle to celebrate the 2023 MLB All-Star Game, which Seattle hosted in July.
+Black and several volunteers painted the portraits onto mural cloth and transferred them to vinyl to be installed by crane on the columns.
+An additional 14 columns were decorated in 2024 with linocut artwork from local students that depict local events and attractions in Seattle.